Beastie Boys Video Anthology

 Beastie Boys Video Anthology is a 2000 DVD compilation of video clips by the Beastie Boys.

 The compilation was issued by The Criterion Collection as their 100th DVD title.
 This compilation is Criterion's first, and currently only, music video compilation.

-Each music video featured on this set contains numerous video angles and audio mixes which the viewer can mix-and-match with the DVD remote.
+Each music video featured on this set contains numerous video angles and audio mixes which the viewer can mix-and-match, as well as storyboards, single covers, production photographs, commentaries and credits.